postlund/pyatv/docs/development/listeners.md

 ```

 Assuming the connection to the device is still active, push updates will
 continue to be delivered after an error has happened.
-The paramater
+The parameter
 `initial_delay` to `start` specifies the delay that should be used before
 "trying to deliver updates again", but it might also be ignored if it is
 deemed not necessary.
 The reason for its existence is purly to provide a